meteor/meteor/content/apollo.md

 <h4 id="latency">Latency</h4>

-Meteor publications are blocking, whereas multiple GraphQL queries are executed in parallel.
+Meteor publications are blocking by default, whereas multiple GraphQL queries are executed in parallel.
 Publications stream data to the client as it arrives, whereas all the resolvers in a GraphQL query have to return before the data is sent to the client.
 (Although GraphQL is discussing adding the ability to stream results to the client as they come in.)

 <h3>Meteor specific</h3>